kamioftea/advent-of-code-2022/pubs/blog/day_4.md

 ## Part 2 - Some overlap

-Part two is very similar to part 1, but has a more leinient filter.
+Part two is very similar to part 1, but has a more lenient filter.
 I need to count the pairs that have any overlap.

-First a quick refactor to extract the filter to a parameter of the count method
+First a quick refactor to extract the filter to a parameter of the count method.

 ```rust
 fn count_pairs_matching(pairs: &Vec<Pair>, predicate: fn(Pair) -> bool) -> usize {